 Depending on your use case, the limitation may have a lesser or greater effect.
 In this experiment, a normal direction less than 45 degrees does not have a noticeable negative impact on the end result.
-In fact, in this case, it provides a benefit by reducing unwanted reflection from an extreme normal direction.
+In fact, in this case it provides a benefit by reducing unwanted reflection from extreme normal direction.

 For this experiment, I chose a tier-based layering method on a single channel remap.
 The Sub Graph does five linear interpolations (plus the base, forming six layers).

 There are many ways to blend layer weights.
 This method has the simplicity of a single vector input, which suits the experiment goal.
 This allowed lots of layering without burning through multiple channels in splat maps or vertex channels.